Kids and Family in Barcelona

 Entertainment and activities for kids in Barcelona

 An interactive science museum that is as beautiful as it is engaging; children and adults of all ages will be delighted.
 The highlight is the Flooded Forest, where visitors stroll through an Amazonian rainforest that is occupied by birds, turtles, snakes, crocodiles and piranhas.
-One of the planetariums shows 3D movies about science, while the other teaches children about the stars in an easy to understand manner.
-Families can register for workshops, where visitors can touch real animals and insects from different climates.
+One of the planetariums shows 3D movies about science, while the other teaches children about the stars.
+Families can register for workshops, where visitors can touch real animals and insects from different places.
 On a clear day, the rooftop café has magnificent views of the sea.

 Another high altitude attraction, Tibidabo is a unique, old-fashioned amusement park with just the right mix of modern rides to keep older children happy.
 The charming Tramvia Blau funicular takes visitors to the top of the hill from the train station.